Reporting of violations of laws or ethical standards at NHH

-If you as a student or employee discover breeches of laws or ethical standards, for example bullying, harassment, discrimination, dishonesty, misappropriation of funds and more, it is important that you speak up.
+If you as a student or employee have concerns about possible violations of laws or ethical standards, for example bullying, harassment, discrimination, dishonesty, scientific or financial fraud, it is important to speak up.

 Reporting for students